-- a) Decisions about building park management infrastructure will be based on strategic planning and feasibility studies using a master plan approach. - b) Infrastructure dedicated to park management and to tourists should be physically separated, for example at park entry stations. - c) Where appropriate, infrastructure planning should be done in consultation with neighbouring communities to optimise conservation and economic objectives. - d) Infrastructure design should take cognisance of the Park's major ecological drivers: elephants, flooding of low-lying areas and fire. - e) All infrastructure must be planned in appropriate zones, and be approved in terms of MET procedures and development policies. - f) Before any new fixed infrastructure is developed, annual maintenance costs must be estimated and provided for in annual budgets. - g) All developments in the Park must comply with the Environmental Management Act (2007), and have environmental clearances issued by the appropriate authority. - h) Developments should have access to support services, such as reliable sources of water, telecommunications, electricity (unless solar is used), and road access. - i) Water, electricity and communication lines should be visually unobtrusive, for example by being buried and/or aligned along roads. - j) All national infrastructure standards must be followed, for example those on water extraction and discharge, engineering and design standards, etc.
+- a) Decisions about building park management infrastructure will be based on strategic planning and feasibility studies using a master plan approach. - b) Infrastructure dedicated to park management and to tourists should be physically separated, for example at park entry stations. - c) Where appropriate, infrastructure planning should be done in consultation with neighbouring communities to optimise conservation and economic objectives. - d) Infrastructure design should take cognisance of the Park's major ecological drivers elephant, flooding regimes and fire. - e) All infrastructure must be planned in appropriate zones, and be approved in terms of MET procedures and development policies. - f) Before any new fixed infrastructure is developed, annual maintenance costs must be estimated and provided for in annual budgets. - g) All developments in the Park must comply with the Environmental Management Act (2007), and have environmental clearances issued by the appropriate authority. - h) Developments should have access to support services, such as reliable sources of water, telecommunications, electricity (unless solar is used) and road access. - i) Water, electricity and communication lines should be visually unobtrusive, for example by being buried and/or aligned along roads. - j) All national infrastructure standards must be followed, for example those on water extraction and discharge, engineering and design standards, etc. - j) All national infrastructure standards must be followed, for example those on water extraction and discharge, engineering and design standards, etc.

-- a) MET will develop an infrastructure master plan for all park infrastructure. - b) Given the current poor condition of park infrastructure, MET will actively raise funds and undertake infrastructure upgrade projects as a high priority. - c) MET will compile annual maintenance plans for all new and existing infrastructure, specifying planned works, cost estimates and the need for any specialised skills.
+a) MET will develop an infrastructure master plan for all park infrastructure.

+- b) Given the current poor condition of park infrastructure, MET will actively raise funds and undertake infrastructure upgrade projects as a high priority from year one. - c) MET will compile annual maintenance plans for all new and existing infrastructure, specifying planned works, cost estimates and the need for any specialised skills in year one.